yawkk/Exercise04/README.md

 # Exercise04

-Exception catching.
+Exception Handling.
 In the code you will see i used

 try {
       //code here